charliecalvert/CloudNotes/Assignments/OnlinePresence.md

 *If the message you see in Evernote has **#Isit320** in the title, then you may have forgotten to first create the tag in Evernote before sending the message.
 More information is found in the [Evernote documentation][2].*

+## Microsoft OneNote

 Also create a note in Microsoft One Note, which is part of **OneDrive**.
 Share it with me, just as you did your **OneDrive** document.
+In particular, put it in the same OneDrive folder where you placed your other Microsoft related documents.
+Double check to make sure you are sharing the folder with the email specified in the section on OneDrive.

 Don't forget, if you have trouble, join the discussion group and ask for help!
 Don't spin your wheels!